Altinn/altinn-studio-docs/content/app/development/logic/dynamic/_index.en.md

 toc: true
 ---

+{{% panel theme="warning" %}}
+⚠️ Dynamics are under active development.
+The `RuleHandler.js` file will in the future be replaced by [dynamic expressions](../expressions).
+Currently only show/hide dynamics are supported using expressions, but calculation and validation will be supported in the future.
+{{% /panel %}}

 ## Introduction

 Dynamics are events that happen on the client side.
 These can be separated in two categories: